tgecho/condensate/README.md

 atom.value.get('number') === 4
 ```

-The function will receive the current value and must return a new replacement value. `doTransact` returns a transaction object, which has a commit method and cancel method.
+The function will receive the current value and must return a replacement value. `doTransact` returns a transaction object containing commit and cancel methods.

 ```js
 setNumberOnServerWithAjax(4)